 Step 9.
-Click the cell E2 and go to the formula bar and enter =ar.
-When you enter the first few lines of the name of your function, you could find that your function is listed along with other Excel built-in functions like this:
+Click on cell E2 and go to the formula bar and enter =ar.
+When you enter the first few lines of the name of your function, you will find that your function is listed along with other Excel built-in functions.

-Select your function from the list or enter the function name completely as =areaTriangle(B2,C2,D2) and press Enter key.
-Here B2, C2 and D2 are the cells that contain the three sides of the triangle.
-Now the cell E2 will contain the value 14.69694.
+Select your function from the list or enter the function name completely as =areaTriangle(B2,C2,D2) and press the Enter key.
+Here, B2, C2 and D2 are the cells that contain the three sides of the triangle.
+Now cell E2 will contain the value of 14.69694.

 Step 10.
-Click the cell E3 and enter the formula =areaRectangle(B3,C3).
-The cell E3 will have the value 80.
+Click on cell E3 and enter the formula =areaRectangle(B3,C3).
+Cell E3 will have a value of 80.

 Step 11.
-Click the cell E4 and enter the formula =areaSquare(B4).
-The cell E4 will have the value 100.
+Click on cell E4 and enter the formula =areaSquare(B4).
+Cell E4 will have a value of 100.